-Kathryn Rhett’s most recent book, a collection of poetry, Immortal Village, will be published by Carnegie Mellon University Press in February 2018.
+Kathryn Rhett’s collection of poetry, Immortal Village, was published by Carnegie Mellon University Press in 2018.

 Kathryn grew up near the Delaware River across from Trenton, and now lives with her family near the Susquehanna River across from Harrisburg, seemingly needing to live within one mile of a state capitol.
 Or near a river.

-She is grateful for the photographs featured on the main pages of this website, taken by Haskell Rhett.
+She is grateful for the photographs featured on the main pages of this website, taken by her father, Haskell Rhett.